 Since 2008, our kids have been milking at least one Jersey cow, and Geoff and I have been processing the milk.
 We make our own cheeses (hard and soft), butter, cream, ice cream, and skimmed milk.
 In a large vegetable garden, we grow as much of our own food as possible, storing the summer’s bounty by canning or freezing.
 I bake all of our bread.
 We try to be aware of where our food comes from, and of the relationships that we, as we eat it, are creating in the natural world, with other humans, and with ourselves.

 I did not realize that all of these experiences of rural living would inspire and enable me to write books about the vital role of dancing in human life — What a Body Knows (2009), Family Planting (2011), and now Why We Dance (2015).
 They have.
+I did not imagine that these experiences would inspire me to write a musical — Happy If Happy When (2017).
+They did.

 It has become a favorite saying of ours: The farm will provide.
 It does.